 CLC participants attend a class called Colloquium (Latin for "conversation") every Thursday evening.
 Each colloquium is designed to be a forum for students to converse about issues affecting the church today, to learn about different resources for effective ministry, and to share as a community in worship and fellowship.

-The CLC program equips students to respond to the challenges of a changing world through their faith as they discern their academic and professional goals.
+The CLC program equips students to respond to the challenges of a changing world by deepening their faith as they discern their academic and professional goals.
+The program prepares students to lead by Christian principles based on scripture, tradition, experience and reason.
+CLC develops leaders, not only within the institution of the church, but also as successful business and community leaders.
 Full-time Centenary students who enroll in CLC examine a different topic of study each academic year on a rotational basis.

 Spiritual Disciplines (2017-2018)